Snow to blanket the South this weekend in major winter storm

 Timing: Friday afternoon through Saturday

-- Most of Arkansas won't feel the precipitation until later Friday, with some rain early in the south and central portions of the state.
+Most Arkansans won't feel precipitation until later Friday, with winter weather beginning in the overnight hours and moving east Saturday morning toward Tennessee.

-- Winter weather won't begin until the overnight hours and will transition eastward Saturday morning.

 Impacts: Flooding rains, wintry mix, mountain snow

-- The southern half of Arkansas will get caught up in a similar situation as East Texas, with flash flooding possible.
-The Arkansas-Louisiana-Texas region could see 4 to 5 inches of rain.

-- Winter precipitation will be likely on Saturday morning and through the day Saturday in Arkansas and western Tennessee, mostly north of Interstate 40.

-- One forecast model shows colder air filtering a bit further south, potentially impacting Little Rock, Arkansas, and Memphis.

-- Right now, Little Rock looks like it will pick up a maximum 1 inch, with little or no accumulation possible.
-Fayetteville and Bentonville, in Arkansas, meantime, will see 3 to 4 inches.
-In the higher elevations of the Ozark Mountains, 6 to 8 inches of snow is possible on top of a small glaze of ice to one-quarter inch.
+The southern half of Arkansas will get caught up in a similar situation as East Texas, with 4 to 5 inches of rain and flash flooding possible.
+Central Arkansas looks to only pick up, at most, 1 inch of snow.
+Meantime the higher elevations of the Ozark Mountains will likely see 2 to 6 inches of snow on top of a glaze of ice up to a quarter of an inch.

-- Snow totals will be lower in northeastern Arkansas and northwestern Tennessee, where 1 to 2 inches is possible.
+Snow totals will be lower in northeastern Arkansas and northwestern Tennessee, where a trace to 1 inch of snow is possible.

 Eastern Tennessee, northern Georgia and the Carolinas